 The trustees assess whether the use of going concern is appropriate, ie whether there are any material uncertainties related to events or conditions that may cast significant doubt on the ability of the charitable company to continue as a going concern.
 The trustees make this assessment in respect of a period of at least one year from the date of authorisation for issue of the financial statements and have concluded that the academy trust has adequate resources to continue in operational existence for the foreseeable future and there are no material uncertainties about the academy trust's ability to continue as a going concern.
+This position reflects the implementation of a deficit recovery plan to address the shortfall and return the academy trust to an overall surplus position by 31 August 2022 in conjunction with a robust monitoring framework.
 Thus they continue to adopt the going concern basis of accounting in preparing the financial statements.